alem-platform/sprint-js/story07/space-collector/README.md

 - `moveActiveStar`: function that updates the position of the most recently created "star" to switch position where the mouse cursor.
 - `isStarCollected`: function returns true if a star element is completely inside the collection zone element, and false otherwise.

+You're provided with starting CSS and HTML codes below.
+You can use them to create proper css and html files to test your solution.

 ### Starting HTML Code:

 ```html